chr1s0x1/pwnedOS11/README.md

 ## TODO (Not in order)

-- patches for iOS 11 - 12
-- remount
+- remount (plan on using Elysian's)
+- amfid patching (plan on using Elysian's)
-- Tweak stuff
+- SSH
-- Cydia stuff
+- Code Injection
+- Injection Library (Substitute)
+- Bootstrap (Binaries etc.)
 - Done?

 # Credits (will be updated if needed in future commits)